 The U.S. Post Office offers two flat rate boxes that can be used for shipping herbaceous (bush) peonies and trimmed woody (tree) peonies.
 The smaller box is currently $14.35 and can hold up to 3 peonies.
 The larger one can hold 4-8 peonies or one tree peony root cut down to fit and costs $19.95.
 Postage subject to post office changes.
 More than one tree peony, or tree peonies with stems intact, are shipped in larger boxes at applicable rates.
 If you’re confused about all this, give Don a call 1-800-668-9690.
 He’ll help you figure it out in jiffy.

 You can fill out this form while you have it up on your own screen and then download it.
 Or you can print out the order form and fill in the blanks with a ball point pen.
 To leave order form and return to website, double click url for www.adpeonies.com at the top of the order form, above your name.

 Download, fill and email or print PDF form

 Stock And Guarantee

-A&D Nursery is responsible for sending you generous divisions of healthy plants that are very much alive and true to name, but we’re not responsible for any plants lost due to weather or climate, or neglect of any kind.
+A&D Nursery is responsible for sending generous divisions of healthy plants that are very much alive and true to name, but cannot be responsible for any plants lost due to weather or neglect of any kind.
 Sometimes first year peony blooms don’t look like the picture, in which case, you need a little patience.
 Color and flower shape improve once the plant has had a chance to grow new roots the first year.
 But when a red shows up that should have been white, don’t hesitate to call.
 We regret any inconvenience, but occasionally, as hard as we try to avoid them, mix-ups do occur.